varun-suresh/Clustering/README.md

 python demo.py --lfw_path path_to_lfw_dir -v vector_file
 ```

-The number of clusters obtained by running the demo is quite similar to the results quoted in the paper.
-I will work on calculating the F-score for the clusters in the next week or two.
+## Results
+The best result I have so far is an f1 score of `0.48`, the precision drops quite drastically as the recall increases.
+I will plot the results in the next couple of days and visualize the results to better understand why the results are not close to the results in the paper.

 ## Citations
 You should cite the following paper if you use the algorithm.
 ```